New Zealand is the land of campervans.

 Side note: The Moke Lake walk is fantastic and definitely worth doing.

-- Location: At the end of Moke Lake Road (~13km west of Queenstown); can be tricky with large campervans as the road is quite narrow towards the end
+LOCATION: At the end of Moke Lake Road (~13km west of Queenstown); can be tricky with large campervans as the road is quite narrow towards the end

-- Facilities: 50 unpowered sites; compost toilets + kitchen shelter
+FACILITIES: 50 unpowered sites; compost toilets + kitchen shelter

-- Price: $15 p/p (2023); first come first served
+PRICE: $15 p/p (2024); DOC campsite pass not accepted here; first come first served

-- Open: year round (no water in winter)
+OPEN: year round (no water in winter)

-- More information: Moke Lake Campsite
+WEBSITE: Moke Lake Campsite

 SUMMING UP